Kaiser Permanente mental health services:

 As Kaiser mental health clinicians, we know firsthand that Kaiser still isn’t fixing the problems.

 State and federal mental health parity laws require that patients get the same care for mental health issues as for physical health issues.
-But Kaiser, which reported a $3.8 billion profit last year and has $28 billion in cash reserves, still isn’t complying.
+But Kaiser, which reported a $3.8 billion profit last year and has $42 billion stashed away in cash and investments, still isn’t complying.